Q&A on UWCSEA admissions

 - What are the Meet and Play sessions for K1 to Grade 1 applicants?
 How do I prepare my child for it?

-- What is the Immersion Programme for High School applicants?
+- What is the Virtual Immersion Programme for High School applicants?

 - Who conducts the assessments and how long are they?

-- Why can't you consider our application for an EAL or Learning Support place in Round 1?
+- Why can't you consider our K1–Grade 8 application for an EAL or Learning Support place in Round 1?

 - We applied so as to join your EAL programme; why was my child not invited for an assessment or interview before we were advised that their application was closed?

-- Why is our child being invited for an assessment for EAL or Learning Support?
+- Why has our child been invited for a Learning Support assessment?
 We didn't apply for the programme.

 - If we are invited to an in-person assessment, what’s the process of coming onto campus?
 Which campus will I go to?